 Some places in this world change you as a human being.
 They change your outlook on the world as it is, the purpose of this whole thing we call life.
-Bryce is one of those places.
+Bryce Canyon is one of those places.
 It stuns you with beauty of the natural environment.
-The crushing forces nature releases on the rock and the trees and well everything, ourselves included.
+It moves you.
+It makes you a better landscape photographer.

 As a photographer, I am really only searching for one image a lot of the times.
-Something that I feel shows my own unique take on the subject, the land.
+Something that I feel shows my own unique take on the subject, the land, the sky, the rocks.
 That image for me is the first image at the top of the page.

 Thing is, is that photography is hard, but it can be fun and rewarding.
 It is a challenging profession.
 Everything is though, hard work is hard work.
 I love it most days.
 Who else could say that this is their office?

 After sunset the rocks really start to glow with a pink, orange color that makes them so distinctive.
 The Utah landscape is like that.
 The state is so colorful in the southern half, that there just is anything like it anywhere else in the world.

 I really wanted to capture the size of the canyon in some of the photographs of Bryce Canyon.
 It was easier to do a tight shot, but I didn’t really show how freaking big the thing is.
 It is funny, I think a lot of my work is really just about make things look big.
 I want the image to almost hit the viewer in some degree, maybe a little confrontational.

 During the day, I took a bit of a hike down through the rock to the bottom of Bryce Canyon.
 Getting down was really easy, getting back up with 50 pounds of gear on my back not so much.
 Of course, this was nowhere near as tough as Carlsbad Caverns.